-The Service Contract Act (SCA), 41 U.S.C. § 351 et seq., applies to service contracts over \$2,500, including purchase orders, which furnish services through the use of service employees.
-See: Guide, Vol 14, § 130.20.60.
+The Service Contract Act (SCA), 41 U.S.C. § 351 et seq., applies to contracts over \$2,500, including purchase orders, the principal purpose of which is to furnish services through the use of service employees for work to be performed in the United States, Puerto Rico, Guam, or the U.S. Virgin Islands.
+See: Guide, Vol 14, § 130.20.55.
+The SCA does not apply to employees employed in bona fide executive, administrative or professional capacities or to computer systems analysts, computer programmers, software engineers, and other similarly skilled computer employees, as defined in 29 CFR 541.

 Some examples of service employees include stenographic reporting services, equipment repair services, clerical services, janitorial services, copy center services, mail related services, and data collection, processing and analysis services.
 SCA applies regardless of the beneficiary of the services (judiciary or general public); the source of funding (judiciary or the public); or the place of performance (judiciary or contractor's premises).